stephancill/lazy-indexer/README.md

 yarn install
 ```

-Create a `.env` file with hub and database connection details
+Create a `.env` file with your hub, database, and redis connection details

 ```bash
 cp .env.example .env